coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ```
 ##### Input Type

-Used to specify the type of input documents for a Flintbit.
+This is used to specify the type of input documents for a Flintbit.
 Valid input document types are :

 * JSON ( application/json )
 * XML ( application/xml )